-In the previous post we saw the Bubble Sort algorithm as an example of a widely used but inefficient algorithm for sorting a vector.
+In the previous post, we saw the Bubble Sort algorithm as an example of a very common but inefficient algorithm for sorting an array.

-In this post we are going to implement the QuickSort algorithm both in ascending and descending order.
+In this post, we are going to implement the QuickSort algorithm, both ascending and descending.
 Quick Sort is a much more modern and efficient sorting algorithm.
 In fact, it is the standard sorting algorithm in C#.

 QuickSort has an average complexity of O(n•log n) and O(n^2) in the worst case.
-In comparison, less efficient algorithms like Bubble Sort or Insertion Sort have O(n^2) in both average and worst case.
+In comparison, less efficient algorithms like Bubble Sort or Insertion Sort have O(n^2) both on average and in the worst case.

-The QuickSort algorithm allows a simple implementation in C++ that can work smoothly on a processor like Arduino.
+The QuickSort algorithm allows for a simple implementation in C++ that can work without issues on a processor like Arduino.

 //1540us